 For some reason I just never could bring myself to throw away the corks from my empty wine bottles…I just kept tossing them into a glass jar in my dining room not know what I would ever use them for.
 As much fun (and slightly alarming…) as it was watching them build up, I decided it was time to put some of them to good use!
 So I hit up the web and came across this wine cork bath mat.
 Eureka!
 I had to have one.
 I love the look of bamboo and cork mats so what could be better than up-cycling wine corks to make my own!?
 Here it is, my The Wine Cork Bath Mat.

-one anti-slip rug pad
+- One anti-slip rug pad

 Decide on the size of your mat, cut your rug pad to size.